 Earning credits while studying abroad in Asia

-On these pages you will find information about the crediting systems used in the study abroad programs represented by Asia Exchange and how they can be converted or transferred into ECTS (Europe) or U.S. credits.
+On these pages you will find information about the crediting systems used in the study abroad programs represented by Asia Exchange and how they can be converted or transferred into ECTS (Europe) or US credits.

 Three important steps regarding credit transfer

 - Make a study plan and have your courses pre-approved by your home institution’s exchange coordinator, academic advisor or a professor; whoever is in charge of credit transfer at your home institution.
-Remember to use the course catalogs and syllabuses on the Asia Exchange website when making your study plan.
-You will also most likely be required to show the syllabuses to the person in charge of credit transfer.
+Remember to use the course catalogs and syllabi on our website when making your study plan.
+It’s also likely that you’ll be required to show the syllabi to the person in charge of credit transfer.